Which Angle In Def Has The Largest Measure

 • e + f > d

 This theorem is intrinsically linked to the problem of finding the largest angle.
-Understanding the relationships implied by the Triangle Inequality Theorem allows us to make informed deductions about the relative sizes of angles based on the lengths of the sides.
+But understanding the relationships implied by the Triangle Inequality Theorem allows us to make informed deductions about the relative sizes of angles based on the lengths of the sides.
 Violating any of these inequalities results in an impossible triangle.

 Identifying the Largest Angle: A Step-by-Step Approach